 A focused, well-structured franchise marketing plan can significantly save time and money.
 A franchise marketing plan tailored towards maximising the potential in each sector of your business is key.
 It sounds easy but it is challenging when it comes to executing an effective marketing plan template.

-How to write a marketing plan template?
+How to write a marketing plan template

-Developing goals: Identifying the aims you wish to achieve earlier on in the process can help you; understand where you are, decide where you wish to be in a specific time frame and explore different ways of reaching your set goal.
+Developing goals: Identifying the aims you wish to achieve earlier on in the process can help you; understand where you are, decide where you wish to be in a specific time frame and explore different ways of reaching your set goals.

 Working with franchisees: The marketing plan for franchises needs to be a plan applicable for different franchisees.
-As the franchisor it is important to revolve your marketing plan around the success of your franchisees, this is done by: planning training programmes for franchisees and taking time to listen to their ideas, following this approach will attract potential franchisees.
+As the franchisor, it is important to revolve your marketing plan around the success of your franchisees.
+This is done by: planning training programmes for franchisees and taking time to listen to their ideas.
+Following this approach will attract potential franchisees.
 The partnership between franchisors and franchisees is key to success in your business.

-Emphasize word of mouth marketing: This is a traditional method of promoting your business that tends to be neglected and the more modern marketing methods are opted for that tend to not be as effective.
+Emphasise word of mouth marketing: This is a traditional method of promoting your business that tends to be neglected and the more modern marketing methods that are opted for tend to not be as effective.
 Word of mouth marketing is a powerful tool that can help your business take off in the local market.
 This is why establishing a strong brand identity such as: brand packaging, services offered and client satisfaction from day one should be optimised and will allow you to count on only positive comments and feedback to be shared.
 One should also be open to criticism and take it on a board rather than personally and be willing to make adjustments and changes within your business to make it more effective.

 Measure, monitor and respond: It Is important to see how effective the marketing plan is working and if further changes need to be made.
-Involving each department within your business in tracking their performance is important and will become second nature to them once it becomes a habit.
+Involving each department within your business in tracking their performance is important and will become second nature to them once it becomes an ingrained habit.
 Reviewing and quickly responding to needs or concerns is important for improvement.
 Identifying the root cause of your mistakes is vital and will allow you to focus your budget on channels that do help give the best value rather than wasting your time and money on those channels that are obviously not working.

 Creating an action plan and implementing a schedule: Knowing your potential customers will help you produce effective and engaging content customised to your target audience.
 Studying the marketing methods used by other competitors is important to help you avoid common pitfalls.
-Identifying and prioritising channels at an early stage that work best for your business and neglecting those that don’t work is key to success.
+Identifying and prioritising channels at an early stage that work best for your business and avoiding using those that don’t work is key to success.

-What should you aim to do and not do when you write a marketing plan for franchises, read on to find out.
+What should you aim to do and not do when you write a marketing plan for franchises?
+Read on to find out.

-- Share a successful strategy that has proven to be cost- effective by one franchisee with the others.
-At the end of the day you are all in the same boat and are all contributing to the growth and expansion of the business.
+- Share a successful strategy that has proven to be cost-effective by one franchisee with the others.
+At the end of the day, you are all in the same boat and are all contributing to the growth and expansion of the business.